lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 Examples of input conversion might be from String to Int, formatted String date to Date, an Int from a UIPickerView to an enum - the list goes on.

-As you may have noticed in the diagram, the Presenter has another role: presenting the result of the event - again, I will cover that shortly.
+As you may have noticed in the diagram, the Presenter has another role: present the result of the event.
+I will discuss this role, below.

 #### Presenter Examples

-Here are some examples of the Presenter receiving events from the UIViewController and being sent on to the UseCase.
+Here are some examples of the Presenter receiving events from the UIViewController and then sending them on to the UseCase.

 ##### Initialization